Paolo Maldini: 1994 World Cup final and appointment to captaincy

 Maldini's first international goal came in his 44th career match, in a 2–0 friendly win over Mexico in Florence on 20 January 1993.
 Maldini was part of the Italy squad that participated in the 1992 U.S. Cup, finishing in second place in the friendly tournament, behind the host nation.
-Italy failed to qualify for Euro 1992, finishing second in their group, but qualified for the 1994 World Cup, where Maldini was named vice-captain for Italy.
-During the 1994 World Cup, Maldini played in all seven of Italy's matches, and deputised for the injured Franco Baresi in the matches against Mexico, Nigeria, Spain and Bulgaria, keeping a clean sheet in the group match against Norway.
+Italy failed to qualify for Euro 1992, finishing second in their group behind the Soviet Union, but qualified for the 1994 World Cup, where Maldini was named vice-captain for Italy.
+During the 1994 World Cup in the United States, Maldini played in all seven of Italy's matches, and deputised for the injured Franco Baresi in the matches against Mexico, Nigeria, Spain and Bulgaria, keeping a clean sheet in the group match against Norway.
 Maldini led the Italian defence to the final, playing both as a centre-back and as a full-back, due to the absences of his Milan and Italy defensive teammates Baresi, due to injury, Mauro Tassotti, due to suspension after the quarter-finals, and Alessandro Costacurta, who was suspended for the final.
 Maldini helped Italy keep a clean sheet in the final against favourites Brazil as the team eventually lost on penalties.
 As in 1990, Maldini was named in the Team of the Tournament, 32 years after his father Cesare received the same honour at the 1962 World Cup.

 Italy’s goalkeeper: easiest job in Europe.

 — —Nike slogan accompanied with an image of Maldini which appeared on billboards prior to Euro 96.

 After Franco Baresi's international retirement in 1994, Maldini was appointed the team's full-time captain.
-A disappointing Euro 1996 campaign saw Italy eliminated in the group stage with four points, in a group which contained the two eventual finalists of the tournament, Germany and the Czech Republic.
+A disappointing Euro 1996 campaign in England saw Italy eliminated in the group stage with four points, in a group which contained the two eventual finalists of the tournament, Germany and the Czech Republic.
 Maldini played in all three of Italy's group matches.

 The 1998 World Cup in France saw Italy start strongly, topping their group.
 Maldini played in all five of Italy's matches, and started the play that led to Christian Vieri's opening goal in Italy's first match against Chile, which ended in a 2–2 draw.
 Maldini, partnering with Alessandro Costacurta, Fabio Cannavaro, Alessandro Nesta and Giuseppe Bergomi, also helped Italy to keep clean sheets in the second group match against Cameroon, the round of 16 match Norway and France in the quarter-finals, but Italy eventually went out of the tournament to the hosts and eventual champions on penalties, for the third consecutive time in a World Cup.